cisocrgroup/pocoweb/frontend/public_html/doc.md

 If you are not authenticated the API will return `403 Forbidden` with no response data.

 In order to authenticate you first have to [login](#user-content-api-post-login) with a valid user account at the back-end.
 The login will return an unique session id token.
-You have to send this session token in the `Authorization` header of each API call.
+You have to send this session token using an additional `auth=id` parameter for each API call.

-For example if your session id is `my-session-id` you have to set the `Authorization` header of curl in the following way:
+For example if your session id is `my-session-id` you have to append the `auth=my-session-id` to any URL.
+So for example using `curl`, you would need to call `curl rest-url/books/pid/pages/pageid?auth=my-session-id`.
-`curl -H "Authorization: Pocoweb my-session-id"`.

 In order to get the 13-th line of the 38-th page of a project with an id of 27 from this Pocoweb back-end using curl you would have to run:

-<code>curl -H "Authorization: Pocoweb my-session-id" <?php global $config; echo $config['backend']['url'];?>/books/27/pages/38/lines/13</code>
+<code>curl <?php global $config; echo
+$config['backend']['url'];?>/books/27/pages/38/lines/13?auth=my-session-id</code>

 <a id='api-get-version'></a>
 ### [GET] `rest-url`/api-version